 This nude beach can be found about an hour away from the central hub of Amsterdam activity, which might seem excessive, but trust us – the payoff is worthwhile.
 Especially in the summertime, when it appears that the entire LGBTQ community has found their way from the gay scene of Amsterdam over to the coast!
 Settle yourself on the sands between poles 68 and 71 for your afternoon outing and prepare to be surrounded by beautiful, bare men hoping to fix their tan lines.
 And don’t worry about packing food or drinks because every last one of the fish and chips stands strewn across the shore serve up delectable meals.
-Just make sure you save room for dessert if you’re planning on visiting the popular cruising spot near the beach’s southern sand dunes.
+Just make sure you save room for dessert if you plan to visit the popular cruising spot near the beach’s southern sand dunes.

 Even if you only make a brief stop into Zandvoort, we encourage you to venture out to the beach to enjoy a simple stroll where the ocean meets the land.
 The space is calm, clean, and gorgeous even during a storm.
 Do not let us catch you sleeping on this destination!